BastilleBSD/bastille/docs/chapters/networking.rst

 This method is the simplest.
 All you need to know is the name of your network interface and a free IP on your current network.

-Bastille tries to verify that the interface name you provide it is a valid interface.
+Bastille tries to verify that the interface name you provided is a valid interface.
 It also checks for a valid syntax IP4 or IP6 address.

 Shared Interface on IPV6 network (vultr.com)